Content and Trigger warnings:

 Cam nodded.

-Maël crossed his arms over his bare, tattooed chest and watched the shuffling gen-con with a frown on his cat-like face.
+Maël crossed his arms over his bare, tattooed chest, a frown on his cat-like face as the shuffling gen-con followed the sentinels.

-“Please report to Alexander Righ when you’ve finished downloading to the Ard Righ,” Cam instructed Philodox.
+“Please report to Alexander Righ when you’ve finished uploading to the Ard Righ,” Cam instructed Philodox.

 “As you wish, Tànaiste.”
 She bowed, fist over heart.